Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter4-gotta-catch-em-all.md

 * Are there big companies contributing or using your project?
 If yes why?
 * How many volunteers do you have?
-* How many events you organize?
+* How many events do you organize?
 * How is the project maintained (private, companies, foundation, etc)
 * Interesting numbers or facts that show how your project is changing people's lives

 ### Rules for the interviewer on recruiting

-As talkative Italian I defined these rules for an informal chat (1:1 or 1:to-many-people).
+As talkative Italian I defined these rules for an informal chat (1:1 or 1:many-people).

 * Ask friendly, you are talking with a probable volunteer so you can be informal, but don't forget that you are looking for a volunteer and not for a professional
 * Get informed about the interests of the local people in the area of volunteering you are looking for